createthis/clean_es6/nested_blocks/README.md

 }
 ```

 That's a little better already.

+## Step 2: break inner loop out into another method

-Next, start with the inner most loop and break it out into it's own method:
+Next, start with the inner most loop and break it out into another method:

 ```js
 {